 A nested generalized linear model using R Studio (version 1.2.1335) was used to determine whether there was a statistically significant difference between the number of Listeria-positive samples from zone 2 versus zone 3, with Result∼Operation/Zone and following a binomial distribution.
 Similarly, to determine whether there was a statistically significant difference in LM positives between the routine and validation sampling, a nested generalized linear model was fit to the data with Result∼Operation/Treatment following a binomial distribution via logistic link function.
 Treatment was used in the analysis to represent either the “routine” or “validation” sampling categories.
 The family binomial was used because the result was either 1 or 0, depending on whether or not LM was detected in the sample.
 A Fisher's exact test was used to determine if fresh-cut facilities were significantly more likely to have sponge samples with more than one AT compared with packinghouses.
 McNemar's test was used to determine if there was a statistically significant difference between the number of positive samples detected at the 24- or 48-h enrichment times.

-L. monocytogenes and other Listeria species varied across different produce packinghouses and fresh-cut operations
+Prevalence of L. monocytogenes and other Listeria species varied across different produce packinghouses and fresh-cut operations

 Over the course of 1 year, between 171 and 325 routine sponge samples were collected from each of the three packinghouses and the five fresh-cut facilities, for a total of 2,014 routine sponge samples collected.
 Among these 2,014 samples, 819 (41%) were from zone 2, whereas the remaining 1,195 (59%) were from zone 3 (Table 1).
 LM prevalence for the routine sponge samples collected in the packinghouses ranged from 2 (0.8%) of 252 to 10 (5.8%) of 171, whereas LS prevalence (Listeria species excluding LM) ranged from 5 (2.0%) of 252 to 8 (4.7%) of 171.
 LM prevalence for the fresh-cut facilities ranged from 0 (<0.4%) of 249 to 4 (1.6%) of 246, whereas LS prevalence ranged from 0 (<0.4%) of 249 to 5 (1.5%) of 325 (Table 2).
 For these calculations, instances in which both LM and LS were detected in the same sponge were counted in both the LM and LS prevalence calculations.